kenn/redis-classy/README.md

 => ["Stats:median", "Stats:average"]
 ```

-Since the `redis` attribute is a class instance variable, you can dynamically assign different databases for each class.
+Since the `redis` attribute is a class instance variable, you can dynamically assign different databases for each class, without affecting other classes.

 ```ruby
 Cache.redis = Redis::Namespace.new('Cache', redis: Redis.new(host: 'another.host'))